 Furthermore, intelligent snacking can keep your mouth in good condition.
 Opposing the urge to snack as often as possible is essential to limit the active bacteria in the mouth.
 The more frequently you eat, particularly between meals, the more probable you are to introduce acid attacks on your teeth.

 In addition to nutritious eating, you can prevent dental health issues by doing good oral hygiene.
 These include brushing teeth with fluoridated toothpaste, flossing each day, drinking fluoridated water, and getting proper dental health care.
-Read here what the PicNic Point Dental team suggests.
+Read here what the Melbourne Dental Sleep Clinic team suggests.